 Combined Cadet Force

-The CCF is a valuable part of our extra curricular offer and plays a key role in supporting our academic and pastoral objectives geared towards preparing the girls for adult life.
+The CCF is a valuable part of our extra curricular offer and plays a key role in supporting our academic and pastoral objectives geared towards preparing students for adult life.

 It’s no surprise that CCF is a hugely popular activity at Godolphin.
-The girls are excited by the training programme, welcome the challenge and sense of adventure and as a result, grow in confidence through the emphasis on personal development and camaraderie.
+Students are excited by the training programme, welcome the challenge and sense of adventure and as a result, grow in confidence through the emphasis on personal development and camaraderie.

 See below a video made by one of our CCF members.